mattetti/sm-808/README.md

 At a 4/4 time signature of 60 BPM (beats per minute), we get 1 beat per second.
 We can assume that 8 steps = 1 bar, representing 4 beats.
 In other words, a 8 step pattern would take `(60/BPM)*4` seconds to play and each step would take `((60/BPM)*4)/8` seconds.

+### Extra mile

+* Try mix and matching patters of different durations (8, 16, 32 steps),
+  note that if you have 2 patterns, one 8 and one 16, the 8 should play twice while the 16 plays once.
+* Add support for velocity (the amplitude/volume of a note).
+* Try to output sound (OS X has the `say` command, windows as `ptts`, also most language have bindings for [portaudio](http://www.portaudio.com/)

+If you can't stop:

+* How about live play?
+Can you allow users to add/remove/change patterns while playing?
+* Make it even more interactive and add a web interface/GUI.

 ### Splice Evaluation